 - — The lateral area of the cone

 - — The arc-length of the sector and, therefore the circumference of the cone

 - — The radius of the sector and the slant height of the cone

 Now by using the formula for the circumference , the above equation can be rewritten in terms of the radius of the cone's base:

 Adding the lateral area to the result for the area of the base of the cone, we get

 A, the total surface area of a right cone:

 This can then be simplified to:

-If you only know the perpendicular height of the cone, you can use the equation for the slant height in terms of the radius to get:
+If you only know the perpendicular height of the cone, you can use the equation to calculate the slant height of a cone in terms of the radius to get:

 Examples of how to find the surface area of a cone